act-now-coalition/covid-data-model/api/docs/docs/overview.md

 - A comprehensive compilation of the latest U.S. state and county COVID data, including cases, hospitalizations, hospital capacity, hospital utilization (by both COVID and non-COVID patients), deaths, testing, and tracer numbers.

   This data is aggregated from the best-available official, public and private sources; it is secured and vetted by our dedicated team and advisory board of public health, epidemiology, public policy experts.
-When necessarily, the data is scraped directly from official state and county COVID dashboards, and verified against other sources for veracity.
+When necessary, the data is scraped directly from official state and county COVID dashboards, and verified against other sources for veracity.

 - COVID data that is regularly verified, sanitized, and updated, generally on a daily-basis, by our team of engineers, modelers, and analysts.